-For those who didn't have genuine British roots, the

-Tudor Revival became a symbol of cultural and economic aspirations.
+For those who did not have genuine British roots, the Tudor Revival became a symbol of cultural and economic aspirations.
 If you were newly arrived in the moneyed class, and wanted to proclaim your cultivation and good taste, a Tudor Revival house provided an instant veneer of respectability.
-Many of the new rich, who earned their wealth in the booming markets of the 1920s, built a Tudor Revival house, hence the term "Stock-broker Tudor."
+Many of the new rich, who earned their wealth in the booming markets of the 1920s, built a Tudor Revival house, hence the term "Stockbroker Tudor."
 The Style quickly faded from fashion in the late 1930s but had a somewhat modified second revival in the 1970s and 1980s.

-Tudor Revival houses can have a variety of exterior cladding types including stucco, brick, stone or wood.
+Tudor Revival houses can have a variety of exterior cladding types including stucco, brick, stone, or wood.
 Combinations of materials are common.
 High style versions may have a false thatched roof design where the eaves come to a roll.
 Other examples have parapet gable ends.
 Common to all designs is a heavy use of multiple gables and an asymmetrical façade.
 Large chimneys and the use of false half-timbering on the gable ends are important visual features.

-Round arched entranceways Tall, narrow windows Steeply pitched roofs, usually side-gabled with decorative half-timbering Exterior walls clad with brick, stone or stucco Massive chimneys, commonly crowned with decorative chimney pots
+Round arched entranceways Small eave and rake overhangs (typically 0" to less than 24") Tall, narrow windows Steeply pitched roofs, usually side-gabled with decorative half-timbering Exterior walls clad with brick, stone, or stucco Massive chimneys, commonly crowned with decorative chimney pots